kdo9921/kdo9921/README.md

 - Developer of Team NiNE
 - Student at Gyeonggi University of Science and Technology
-- I'm interested in Web and C++, Swift
+- I'm interested in Web and Game Programing

 ### Education